 How Could Sex Therapists Not Know About Adult ADHD?

 But where was the sex therapy expert that I could interview and learn more?
 I called one after another.
-I called the “leading” sexpert in the San Francisco Bay Area.
-I called the national associations.
+In fact, I called the “leading” sexpert in the San Francisco Bay Area.
+Then I contacted the national associations.
 Crickets.
 They responded as if I was coming out of left field.

 Twenty years later, a prominent New York City sex therapist for 30 years, psychiatrist Stephen Snyder, has written a wonderful book: Love Worth Making: How to Have Ridiculously Great Sex in a Long-Lasting Relationship.
 This is a wise and witty guide.
 It fills the gaps between “sex how-to” and “relationship how-to” in a very readable style.

 As one reviewer said: You know the operating manual you didn’t get when you got married?
 Here it is.
 You’re welcome.

 Now, this is a general-audience book, not specifically for ADHD-challenged couples.
 Fortunately, however, Snyder includes a case couple where ADHD is the unrecognized Elephant in the Room—and he’s allowed me to share it with you.

 ADHD and Sexual Intimacy: Meet David and Gwen

 Excerpted from Love Worth Making, by Stephen Snyder, MD